We meet Sundays at 10 AM // And in homes throughout the week

 There are many different ways for you to serve, to find help, to grow, and be involved at The Vineyard.

-If you are new, still trying to figure out how to navigate life, or have questions, attend Start Here: Newcomer’s Orientation.
-It’s a fun, fast-paced 1/2 hour exploration of church life in the Vineyard.
-It kicks off with a free lunch, is punctuated with give-aways of good stuff, and allows plenty of time for small group discussion and questions.
+If you are new, still trying to figure out how to navigate life, or have questions, attend Start Here.
+It’s a fun, face-paced ½-hour exploration of church life in the Vineyard that’s offered regularly.
+It kicks off with a free lunch immediately after the service, and allows plenty of time for small group discussion and questions.
 Supervised child care is provided as well.

-Life Groups focus on developing friendships and simply doing life together.
+LIFE GROUPS focus on developing friendships and simply doing life together.
 We may eat together, play games, watch movies, or do other social and fun things.
-Growth Groups focus on personal and spiritual growth by studying a particular book, DVD series, devotional, or other prepared material.
+GROWTH GROUPS focus on personal and spiritual growth by studying a particular book, DVD series, devotional, or other prepared material.
 These groups meet for a specific number of weeks.
-Small Groups—our most common community group—focus on connecting with and praying for one another by applying the Bible to everyday life, worshipping God, supporting and encouraging one another through ministry prayer, meeting spiritual and practical needs, and hanging out and doing life together.
+SMALL GROUPS—our most common community group—focus on connecting with one another by applying the Bible to everyday life, worshiping God, supporting and encouraging one another through ministry prayer, meeting spiritual and practical needs, and hanging out and doing life together.

 As followers of Jesus, we feel that our lives should be defined by serving others in meaningful ways.
 This isn’t just a “program,” but rather a lifestyle.
 Whether in small groups, on the hospitality team, in joint efforts with others in the city, or in our home or on the job, we hope to be the kind of people who display the love of God through acts of service.

 Many people have found that helping out around the church—particularly in the weekend service on one of our ministry teams—is one of the easiest ways to begin.
 We have opportunities that range from very low to very high commitment.
 If you would like to serve, simply contact someone about specific opportunities by completing this form and indicating your interest.

-One of the really exciting parts of our community is how generous people are in supporting all the ways our church serves the community.
+One of the really exciting parts of things about our community church family is how generous people are in supporting all the ways our church serves the community.
 Much of this generosity happens on Sunday morning when we receive an offering.
-However, if it’s easier for you to give online, you can do so on The City.
-All gifts are tax deductible.
+However, if it’s easier for you to give online, you can do so here.
+All gifts are tax deductible